L3MON4D3/nvim-matchconfig/README.md

 })

--- this time, register a keybinding on the same key-combo as before, but for -- Makefile-based projects. local make_generic = matchconfig.register(extra_matchers.make(), c{
+-- this time, register a keybinding on the same key-combo as before, but for -- Makefile-based projects (again, identified by searching upwards for a -- `Makefile`) local make_generic = matchconfig.register(extra_matchers.make(), c{
     run_buf = function(args)
         nnoremapsilent_buf("<Space>b", ":!cd " .. args.match_args .. " && make build<Cr>")
     end
 })

--- make sure that (arbitrarily) the make-binding supersedes the cmake-binding.
+-- make sure that (arbitrarily) the cmake-binding supersedes the make-binding.
--- So in projects that have both a CMakeLists.txt and a Makefile, <space>b would -- run `make build`. cmake_generic:after(make_generic)
+-- So in projects that have both a CMakeLists.txt and a Makefile, <space>b would -- run `make build`.
+-- Here this is achieved trivially by registering the cmake-keybind after the -- make-keybind, but this merging behaviour can be completely customized for -- every option. cmake_generic:after(make_generic)

--- for filenames that match README.md$ or DOC.md$ (ie. files named `README.md/DOC.md),
--- register two usercommands,
--- `:Gr` and `:S`, for starting and stopping a grip-server -- (https://github.com/joeyespo/grip), which can render markdown as it appears -- on github. matchconfig.register(matchers.pattern("README.md$") + matchers.pattern("DOC.md$"), c{
+-- for filenames that match README.md$ or DOC.md$ (ie. files named -- `README.md/DOC.md`), register two usercommands, `:Gr` and `:S`, for starting and -- stopping a grip-server (https://github.com/joeyespo/grip) (it can render -- markdown as it appears on github, very useful for previewing changes). matchconfig.register(matchers.pattern("README.md$") + matchers.pattern("DOC.md$"), c{
     run_buf = function(args)
         usercommand_buf("Gr", function()
-            local socket = require("socket")
-            local server = socket.bind("*", 0)
-            local _, port = server:getsockname()
-            server:close()

             io.popen(
                 "systemd-run --user -u $(systemd-escape grip_" .. args.file .. ") " ..
-                "grip -b " .. args.file .. " " .. port .. " 2> /dev/null")
+                "grip -b " .. args.file .. " 0 2> /dev/null")
         end, {})
         usercommand_buf("S", function()
             io.popen(